-(a) Electing Officers
+- (a) Electing Officers

-The Board elects the following Officers annually, or more often as needed:
+- The Board elects the following Officers annually, or more often as needed:

 - President

 - Vice-President

 - Secretary

 - Treasurer

 - Staff Liaison

-- Privacy Officer (section 22)

-- Signing Officers (section 25.3)

 - (b) Electing Officers

 Officers shall be elected at the first meeting after the Board's election.
 The Board can fill vacancies as necessary.
 The Board can elect any other Officers and give them any authority and duties.